Vanishing spray

 Vanishing spray, also known as vanishing foam, is a substance applied to an association football pitch in order to provide a temporary visual marker.
 It is most often used by the referee to indicate the minimum distance that the defending team may position themselves from the ball during a direct free kick, as well as to indicate the spot from where the kick is taken.
-The spray appears similar to white paint or watered-down shaving foam when initially applied.
-It completely disappears within a minute, leaving no visible residue behind.
+The spray appears similar to white paint or watered-down shaving foam when initially applied, and completely disappears within about a minute, leaving no visible residue behind.

 Used mainly at the highest levels of competition, vanishing spray is said to help prevent unnecessary delays by preventing the defensive team from encroaching closer than the mandated 10 yards (9.15 meters) from the ball during a free kick, and also by preventing the attacking team from illegally moving the ball from the spot where the referee awarded the kick.
 Its use in football is not regulated by the Laws of the Game, with authorisation being in the hands of the governing body of a match, league, or tournament.

+The spray was developed in Brazil in 2000 by inventor Heine Allemagne under the commercial name "Spuni," and was independently commercialized in Argentina as "9-15."
+After being approved by FIFA and the International Football Association Board in 2012, it made its first appearance at a senior FIFA World Cup in 2014 and has since been adopted by top domestic leagues and international competitions worldwide.
+Its invention and commercial rights became the subject of a long-running dispute between Allemagne and FIFA, culminating in a 2021 Brazilian court ruling that found FIFA had negotiated in bad faith over the patent.

 Overview

 Vanishing spray is applied from an aerosol can carried by the referee in a holster secured to their shorts.
 The referee has full discretion on whether or not to use vanishing spray, and opponents are required to retreat 10 yards from the spot of a free kick regardless of whether vanishing spray is used (unless the team awarded the kick elects to take a "quick" free kick with opponents still within 10 yards).
 It is generally only used when a free kick is awarded where a goal-scoring attempt is highly likely to develop (e.g. it is usually not used when a team is awarded a free kick in its own half of the pitch).
 When the referee chooses to use vanishing spray, they will usually mark the spot of the ball, then pace 10 yards in the direction of the attack, then spray a line marking that distance.
 Finally, the referee will indicate for the free kick to be taken, usually by blowing the whistle.
-The marks disappear after about one minute.
+The marks disappear after about one minute, though some accounts suggest full disappearance can take up to two minutes depending on field and weather conditions.